shaivi04/Global-AQI-analysis/README.md

 # Country and City-wise AQI Visualization

 This project provides an interactive web-based tool to visualize Air Quality Index (AQI) data by country and city.
 Users can select a country and then filter by city to view AQI values and categories.
+It also can predict AQI category using CO AQI Value, NO AQI Value, Ozone AQI Value, PM2.5 AQI Value.
 The app is built using **Streamlit** and allows easy interaction with large datasets.

 ## Features

 - **Country and City Selection**: Users can select a country and then choose a city to view its AQI value and category.
 - **Dynamic Data Display**: Based on the selected country and city, the app shows the AQI value and category.
+- **AQI Prediction**: Prediction of AQI category using user input.
 - **User-Friendly Interface**: The application is designed using Streamlit for ease of use.

 ## AQI Categories